So you’re thinking about why you should learn French?

 Actually, people learn English to communicate with people from all around the world.
 English just happens to be the established international lingua franca.

-As we have also mentioned, it's also one of the most widely spoken languages in Africa.
+As we have also mentioned, it's one of the most widely spoken languages in Africa.
 And if you can speak both English and French, you will be able to communicate with people throughout most of the continent.

 In fact, the more you travel, the more you realise that, even though English is the most common international language, French is an incredibly useful language that still plays the role of a second lingua franca.

-French has over 110 million native speakers, and a further 190 million people speak it as a second language.
+Why study French?
+Well, French has over 110 million native speakers, and a further 190 million people speak it as a second language.
 According to estimations, by 2025, French will be spoken by over 500 million people, overtaking even English in popularity by some measures.

 In significant parts of the world, French is, and will continue to be, more useful than English.